 Creamy Mushroom Soba

 This vegan version of a traditional Hungarian pasta dish relies on the rich flavors of miso and coconut milk.
-For a more substantial meal, flake leftover cooked salmon over the noodles before serving.
-You may replace the oil with clarified butter or ghee if you prefer.

 8 ounces soba